 Beginning in 2011, the Connecticut Department of Transportation reserved half of Connecticut's STP-Enhancement Funds for bicycle and pedestrian projects to be administered by the Department.
 The remaining funds were allocated to the Regional Planning Organizations to program in conjunction with their member municipalities.
 For its share of STP-Enhancement funds, the Capitol Region Council of Governments is directly responsible for soliciting applications from member towns, reviewing and ranking the applications, and providing CTDOT with a priority listing of the recommended projects.

 2011 Program Solicitation:

-In October 2011, CRCOG issued a request for STP-Enhancement proposals for projects to be funded with Federal Fiscal Year 2013 through 2016 funds.
+In October 2011, CRCOG issued a request for STP-Enhancement proposals for projects to be funded with Federal Fiscal Year 2013 through 2016 funds, which now is funded through the Transportation Alternatives Program.
 All interested agencies were requested to submit project applications by December 2011.
 A total of five projects were submitted from towns within the region.
 In reviewing the projects, CRCOG considered how well an application was prepared, whether all documentation was included, and how well the projects fit the eligibility requirements and general objectives of the program.

 The 2011 Program Solicitation and reference documents provided below are for informational purposes only.

 Contact Rob Aloise for more information on the Transportation Alternatives Program.